The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Galactic outflow model

 \subsection{MHD simulation results}

-The two panels in Fig.~\ref{fig:MHD_simu} show the velocity and magnetic field distributions in steady-state out to $r=10$~kpc obtained from the numerical outflow simulation with the setup presented in section \ref{Initial}.
+The two panels in Fig.~\ref{fig:MHD_simu} show the velocity and magnetic field distributions in steady-state out to $r=10$~kpc, obtained from the numerical outflow simulation with the setup presented in Section~\ref{Initial}.
 The colour bar in Figs.~\ref{fig:_a}-\ref{fig:_b} denotes the logarithm of the velocity and magnetic field strengths, respectively.
 Fig.~\ref{fig:_a} presents the 2D velocity distribution as a function of the cylindrical coordinates ($R$, $z$).
 Two contour lines (solid black lines) have been drawn, one for a velocity of 100~km~s$^{-1}$ and one for 30~km~s$^{-1}$.
-These MHD results produce a velocity profile very similar to our previously considered hydrodynamical model results \citep[section 4.1]{Tourmente_2023}.
 The velocity reaches a maximum of $\sim 210$~km~s$^{-1}$ at a Galactic radius of 1~kpc and slowly decelerates continuously beyond this point.

 Fig.~\ref{fig:_b} presents the 2D magnetic field distribution as a function of position in cylindrical coordinates ($R$, $z$).
 The two contour lines shown in the figure (dashed black lines) correspond to 0.1~$\mu$G and 0.03~$\mu$G. For the first 10~kpc from the Galactic centre, the magnetic field strength decreases continuously with increasing distance.
-Further out, a shell structure is formed at a distance of 12-14~kpc from the Galactic centre, i.e., beyond the range of the Fermi bubbles.
-The formation of this shell is due to the values chosen for $v_{r_{0}}$, $v_{\phi_{0}}$, $B_{r_{0}}$, and $B_{\phi_{0}}$.

 Fig.~\ref{fig:_c} and Fig.~\ref{fig:_d} show the velocity and magnetic field, respectively.
+For both Fig.~\ref{fig:_c} and Fig.~\ref{fig:_d}, the components $v_{\theta}$ and $B_{\theta}$ are negligible in comparison of $v_r$, $v_{\phi}$, $B_r$, and $B_{\phi}$, respectively, and have therefore not been included.
 As the Fermi bubbles extend mainly along the $z$-direction, Fig.~\ref{fig:_c} emphasises the velocity distribution along the Galactic height, $z$, for $R=300$~pc.
 Fig.~\ref{fig:_d} emphasises the $B_r$ and $B_{\phi}$ distribution along the cylindrical radius for $z=300$~pc.
 For Fig.~\ref{fig:_c}, the velocity profile produced by the MHD model is shown by the solid orange line, with the dashed blue line showing the corresponding result obtained for the hydrodynamic model \citep{Tourmente_2023}.
 As appreciated from the similarity of these results, the MHD result describes a subsonic velocity profile broadly similar to that obtained for the hydrodynamical model.

 For Fig.~\ref{fig:_d} the distribution of $B_r$ is shown by the solid blue line and by a solid orange line for $B_{\phi}$.
 Following the divergence-free condition on the magnetic field, $B_r$ decreases as $\propto r^{-2}$.
 By considering the induction equation, Eq.~(\ref{Faraday_law}), in steady-state it is possible to obtain an analytic expression for $B_{\phi}$ that can be compared to the $B_{\phi}$ distribution produced by the numerical simulation.
 The different steps that lead to this expression are left in appendix \ref{App:Bphi}.
 It is given by